Fred Buljo

 Fred-René Øvergård Buljo (born 6 February 1988), better known as simply Fred Buljo, is a Norwegian Sámi rapper and joiker.
 Buljo is a member of the Sámi rap duo Duolva Duottar, consisting of Buljo and Ole Mahtte Gaup, established in 2007.
-In 2008 the group made a breakthrough when they participated in Norske Talenter and reached the final.
-He also is one of members of the Norwegian supergroup KEiiNO, alongside Alexandra Rotan and Tom Hugo, the group was created in late 2018 in preparation for the participation in Melodi Grand Prix 2019., they won the contest and so were selected to represent Norway in the 2019 Eurovision Contest, coming in 7th in the semifinals, and 6th in the final, with the song "Spirit in the Sky".
+In 2008, the group made a breakthrough when they participated in Norske Talenter and reached the final.
+He also is one of members of the supergroup KEiiNO, alongside Alexandra Rotan and Tom Hugo.
+The group was created in late 2018 in preparation for the participation in Melodi Grand Prix 2019, which they won and so were selected to represent Norway in the Eurovision Song Contest 2019, finishing in sixth place.

 As well as being a musician, Buljo also has served in the Sami Parliament for the party Árja, first as a deputy from 2013 to 2016, and as an MP and parliamentary leader in the period 2016–2017.

 Musical career

 Since then, he has toured in the Nordic countries and Russia, and has worked both as a songwriter and as a performer.
-In 2019 he participated in the Melodi Grand Prix as part of the group KEiiNO and won with the song "Spirit in the Sky".
+In 2019, he participated in the Melodi Grand Prix as part of the group KEiiNO and won with the song "Spirit in the Sky".